dspace-group/dspace-reference-architecture-aws/README.md

 ```

 On the next page you can define a name for the secret.
-Automatic credentials rotation is currently not supported by SIMPHERA, but you can <a href="#rotating-credentials">rotate secrets manually</a>.
+Automatic credentials rotation is currently not supported by SIMPHERA, but you can <a href="https://github.com/dspace-group/dspace-reference-architecture-aws/blob/main/MAINTENANCE.md#rotating-credentials">rotate secrets manually</a>.

 #### OpenSearch (IVS)
 Master username and master password for the OpenSearch databases are stored in AWS Secrets Manager.